Digital Inking is One of the Most Overlooked Skills an Artist Brings to the Table

-When I zoomed in, I also noticed that I could see the strokes left over from the process of hand inking.
+When I zoomed in, I also noticed that I could see the strokes left over from the hand inking.
 A quick search on Google showed I could fix this by adjusting the levels, however, so I thought nothing of it.
 I had no idea that these hallmarks of hand inking were signs of bigger problems.
 I had no idea that proper digital inking would have resolved them.

-(It must be noted that I continued working with this particular artist for years afterwards.
+(It must be noted that I continued working with this particular artist for years afterward.
 In that time, I improved my skills as an AD and publisher with experience just as he honed his artistic talents.
 We both learned how to watch for these sorts of issues from our respective perspectives and roles.)